paciorek/future-kubernetes/README.md

   kubectl port-forward --namespace default svc/future-scheduler $RSTUDIO_SERVER_PORT:8787 &
 ```

 You can then connect to the RStudio Server instance by connecting to 127.0.0.1:8787 in a web browser tab.
 You can then login to RStudio using the username `rstudio` and password `future`.

+What's happening is that port 8787 on your local machine is forwarding to the
+port on the main pod on which RStudio Server is listening (which is
+also port 8787).
+So you can
+just act as if RStudio Server is accessible directly on your local machine.

+One nice thing about this is that there is no public IP address for someone to maliciously use
+to connect to your cluster.
+Instead the access is handled securely entirely through `kubectl` running
+on your local machine.
+(One cautionary note is that other users on the same local machine can connect to 127.0.0.1:8787.)
+However, it also means that you couldn't easily share your cluster with a
+collaborator.
+For details on configuring things so there is a public IP, please see [my GitHub repository](https://github.com/paciorek/future-kubernetes#connecting-to-the-rstudio-instance-when-starting-the-cluster-from-a-remote-machine).

 Note that this approach to connecting to the RStudio Server interface requires that you have run the commands above on the same machine as where you are running your web browser.
 If you'd like to be able to run the commands above on a different machine (say a server somewhere) but still be able to connect from the browser on your local machine (say your laptop), see the [notes below](#connecting-to-the-rstudio-instance-when-starting-the-cluster-from-a-remote-machine).